 - (a) The layout of their area of responsibility. - (b) All exits, safe holding areas and alternative escape routes. - (c) The location of Wardens in their area.
-If there are changes of the Warden personnel, notify the Chief Warden and request training for the new Wardens. - (d) The existence of store rooms, blind passages, toilets, tea rooms and obscure areas in which persons could be located. - (e) The location of Manual Call Points and fire fighting equipment. - (f) The operation of equipment installed to assist in the evacuation of personnel from the building. - (g) Any person in their area with a special need who may require assistance during an evacuation of the building. - (h) The likelihood of visitors or members of the public being in their area.
+If there are changes of the Warden personnel, notify the Chief Warden and request training for the new Wardens. - (d) The existence of store rooms, blind passages, toilets, tea rooms and obscure areas in which persons could be located. - (e) The location of Manual Call Points and firefighting equipment. - (f) The operation of equipment installed to assist in the evacuation of personnel from the building. - (g) Any person in their area with a special need who may require assistance during an evacuation of the building. - (h) The likelihood of contractors working in their area.